Balaji-Govindaraj/Artificial-Intelligence/README.md

 4. Recurrent Networks Contents for static unrolling, dynamic unrolling, Variable input length based dynamic unrolling, MNIST data classification based on RNN.

+5. Added Convolutional Neural Network which i have built from scratch which will be very much useful for beginners.
+CNN contains how to create dataset, load and transform data and then train with the network.
+Finally how to freeze the model, optimize for inference and quantize for low processing systems.

 Still many more algorithms will be added soon.....